-All teachers and HLTAs/Cover Supervisors are trained in the use of an Epi-pen.
-Children with a prescribed Epi-pen will have a care plan, written with the School Nurse (Locala) and parent/carer.
+All staff are trained in the use of an Epi-pen.
+Children with a prescribed Epi-pen will have a care plan, written with school and parent/carer.
 The Epi-pens are easily accessible to staff and are stored centrally in the hall in the First Aid cupboard (on the top shelf) in a named clip-lock box with the child's photograph on the front, along with their Care Plan procedure to follow.

-The catering manager is made fully aware of the children's known dietary requirements to minimise risk to the child.
+The Catering Manager is made fully aware of the children's known dietary requirements to minimise risk to the child.
 Photographs and known allergies are listed in the kitchen, First Aid Cupboard and in the medical file held in the office.